Stay in touch

 Saline implant A type of breast implant that contains a sterile liquid solution (saline).
 Used in breast reconstruction.

-Secondary breast cancer When cancer cells from the breast have spread to other parts of the body such as the bones, lungs, liver or brain.
+Secondary breast cancer Breast cancer that has spread to other parts of the body such as the bones, lungs, liver or brain.
 Also called metastases, advanced breast cancer, secondaries or stage 4 breast cancer.

 Selective internal radiation therapy (SIRT) A type of targeted internal radiotherapy that uses radioactive beads to deliver radiation to the cancer.

 Sentinel lymph node biopsy (SLNB) Identifies whether the sentinel lymph node (the first lymph node that the cancer cells are most likely to spread to) is clear of cancer cells.
+There may be more than one sentinel node.
 Sometimes called sentinel node biopsy (SNB).